SIDN/entrada/README.md

 - S3 + Athena (aws)
 - Local disk (local)

-See [database schema](https://github.com/SIDN/entrada/wiki/Data-model) for more information about all the database columns.
+See the [database schema](https://github.com/SIDN/entrada/wiki/Data-model) for more information about all the database columns.

 The data is enriched by adding the following details to each row.
 - Geolocation (Country)